-I GBF: “Building Shared Societies in Caucasus”
+I Global Baku Forum: “Building Shared Societies in Caucasus”

 The 1st Global Baku Forum of the Nizami Ganjavi International Center took place on May 5-8, 2013, with the partnership of the Club de Madrid.
 The event was first held in Ganja, the second largest city of Azerbaijan, and then in the capital, Baku.